elastos/Elastos.Developer.Website/content/discover_elastos/faq/faq_general.md

 {{% faqentry question="How is code updated if bugs are found in release version?" %}}

 Elastos Carrier serves as a way to automatically provide update services remotely in a decentralized manner.
 Eg. IoeX.
 Most of the calls being made from elastos apps are RPC calls so usually, if a bug is found within the blockchain code or carrier code, this can be automatically updated and pushed out similar to how bitcoin code is updated.
-If there’s a bug in trinity browser itself(the runtime code), then a new version of the app needs to be pushed out via app store
+If there’s a bug in elastOS browser itself(the runtime code), then a new version of the app needs to be pushed out via app store

 {{% /faqentry %}}